 NOTE: Boos dining table tops are not reversible, as undersides are not finished and sometimes show imperfections.

-Boos Restaurant-Style Dining Tables in Maple, Walnut, Cherry and Oak
+Boos Restaurant-Style Dining Tables in Maple, Walnut, and Cherry

 Northern Hard Rock Maple is the “go-to” wood, since it’s the hardest and most affordable of the lot, plus its neutral colors can complement almost any dining room décor.